inderth/uk-macro-risk-nowcasting/README.md

 * **Yield Curve Slope (Recession Signal):** Calculated as the spread between the **10-Year Gilt Yield** and the **3-Month Interbank Rate**.
 A negative value (inversion) is used as a primary indicator of recession.
 * **Real Interest Rate (Purchasing Power):** Derived by adjusting the nominal 3-Month Interbank Rate for Inflation, measuring the true cost of capital in the economy.
 * **Risk Differential (Credit Market Decoupling):** To measure the breakdown in standard hedging relationships, I calculated the **12-Month Rolling Correlation** between the recession signal (Yield Curve) and the **Corporate Bond Spread**.
 This measures whether credit markets are accurately pricing in macroeconomic risk signalled by the bond market.
+(Note, the Title of this chart has a spelling error that I saw while auditing my final work)

 ### 4. Potential Limitations